-From Champagne to Cairo, Waukegan to Waterloo, Illinois has thousands of miles of roadways.
+From Champaign to Cairo, Waukegan to Waterloo, Illinois has thousands of miles of roadways.
 They’ll take you from the shores of Lake Michigan, along the Wabash River and into the heart of Chicago.
 Illinois’ roads are used by about 8.3 million licensed drivers, who each travel an average of 8,000 miles a year.
 Along the way, Illinois’ drivers are involved in thousands of traffic accidents every day, including many that result in serious injury or death.
 Wherever you live and drive in the Prairie State, carrying adequate car insurance is both a legal requirement and commonsense protection.
 This is your guide to Illinois’ basic vehicle insurance requirements and laws.

 Illinois state law requires you to carry a minimum amount of car insurance.
 Failure to do so can result in severe penalties that may include monetary fines and jail time.
 Under Illinois’ tort system, you may also be liable for actual damages (expenses associated with property damage and medical costs), economic damages (lost wages and earning capacity) and emotional and physical pain and suffering.